Top 9 Food Bank Fundraising Ideas and Strategies

 1. “Give a Gift”

-On your food bank’s website, highlight the ‘Most Needed Items’ such as canned beans, toilet paper, rice, or some of the harder to get (but still very much needed) items like fresh fruit or vegetables.
+On your food bank’s website, highlight the ‘Most Needed Items’ such as canned beans, toilet paper, rice, or some of the harder-to-get (but still very much needed) items like fresh fruit or vegetables.

 List each item alongside its picture.
-Then, set up a donation button next to each item so that donors can ‘give apples’ or ‘give potatoes’.
+Then, set up a donation button next to each item so donors can ‘give apples’ or ‘give potatoes’.

-Set up the donation links so that they lead to donation forms where donors can choose ‘the amount of the item’ that they wish to give.
+Set up the donation links so that they lead to donation forms where donors can choose ‘the amount of the item’ they wish to give.
 Make these specific (e.g. 5 pounds of apples buy a 4-member family an apple a day for a week’).

 This makes donations tangible.
-Donating $10 just isn’t the same as giving a specific item to a specific number of people for a specific amount of time.
-Donors like being able to clearly visualize the impact of their donations.
+Donating $10 isn’t the same as giving a specific item to a specific number of people for a specific amount of time.
+Donors like being able to visualize the impact of their donations.

 food bank fundraising